Recommendations

 3. Limit screen time

-• Under 2 years old: Avoid contact with any electronic screen products unless for interactive video-chat under parents’ guidance
+• Under 2 years old: Avoid contact with any electronic screen products except for interactive video-chatting under parents’ guidance

-• 2 to 5 years old: Limit screen time to one hour a day
+• 2 to 5 years old: Limit screen time to one hour a day; Screen activities should be interactive and educational, and under guidance by parents or teachers

 • 6 to 12 years old: Limit recreational screen time to less than two hours a day